 Data discrepancies in analytics are when two or more platforms display a difference between data and information.

-However, large data discrepancies can lead you to the wrong assumptions about the performance of your marketing and influence poor budgetary decisions.
+However, large discrepancies can lead to inaccurate assumptions about marketing performance and poor budgetary decisions.

 With a greater understanding of data discrepancies, you can develop the appropriate strategies to help minimise or overcome them.